alfusinigoj/kerberos-auth-egress-buildpack/README.md

-#### Breaking: v1.* - Mandate to use github or azure devops as source for kerberos config and keytab files
+#### Breaking: v1.* - Use github or azure devops as source for kerberos config; Use github or azure devops or azure key vault as source for keytab files

 #### This project offers a supply buildpack which helps applying IWA security (kerberos) for app-app/svc-svc secure communication, in PCF.